-BHP Billiton – Annual report – 30 June 2021
+BHP Billiton – Annual report – 30 June 2022

 Significant accounting policies, judgements and estimates

 The Group continues to develop its assessment of the potential impacts of climate change and the transition to a low carbon economy.
 The Group’s current climate change strategy focuses on reducing operational greenhouse gas (GHG) emissions, investing in low emissions technologies, supporting emissions reductions in our value chain and promoting product stewardship, managing climate-related risk and opportunity, and working with others to enhance the global policy and market response.
 Future changes to the Group’s climate change strategy or global decarbonisation signposts may impact the Group’s significant judgements and key estimates and result in material changes to financial results and the carrying values of certain assets and liabilities in future reporting periods.